juji/PHP-image-service/README.md

 ##example

-For example, if you installed your image in the `img/` folder:
+For example, if you installed the files in the `img/` folder:

 **Original Image** &nbsp; `http://example.com/img/image.jpg`